NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 ## If you lose access to your mobile phone number

-You no longer have access to the phone number and cannot log in another way, you can recover access to your account.
+If you have lost access to your mobile phone number and cannot log in another way, you can recover access to your account.

 When you are asked to enter your security code to log in: